Minerva: Reinforcement Learning with Verifiable Rewards for Cyber Threat Intelligence LLMs: Reward Functions for RLVR

-\paragraph{ATT\&CK Technique ID.} This reward is used for tasks whose target is an ATT\&CK technique identifier, including CVE$\rightarrow$ATT\&CK (exploitation, primary impact, secondary impact), ATT\&CK procedure scenario$\rightarrow$technique, and detection$\rightarrow$technique tasks (Sigma, Atomic Red Team, Microsoft Sentinel, and Splunk).
-Let $b(\cdot)$ extract the base technique (e.g., \texttt{T1059}) and let $s(\cdot)\in\{0,1\}$ indicate whether an identifier includes a sub-technique suffix.
-We award full credit for an exact ID match after normalization.
-If the base technique matches but the prediction and target differ only in sub-technique specificity, we award half credit:
+\paragraph{ATT\&CK technique identifier.} For tasks whose target is an ATT\&CK technique ID, including CVE$\rightarrow$ATT\&CK, scenario$\rightarrow$technique, and detection$\rightarrow$technique tasks, we give full credit for an exact normalized ID match and partial credit when the base technique matches but sub-technique specificity differs.
+Let $b(\cdot)$ return the base technique ID, e.g., \texttt{T1059}, and let $s(\cdot)\in\{0,1\}$ indicate whether the ID includes a sub-technique suffix.
+The reward is

-This graded scoring reflects that some upstream sources annotate at the base-technique level while others use sub-technique IDs.
+This credit reflects the fact that upstream CTI sources sometimes annotate the same behavior at different levels of ATT\&CK granularity.

-\paragraph{Multi-label Identifier Sets.} This reward is used for tasks with set-valued targets, including ATT\&CK procedure scenario$\rightarrow$tactics, ATT\&CK procedure scenario$\rightarrow$mitigations, NVD CVE$\rightarrow$CWE, and CAPEC Example$\rightarrow$CWE.
-Let $P$ denote the normalized set of predicted identifiers (all extracted IDs) and $T$ the normalized ground-truth set.
-We score predictions using the set-$F_1$ measure, which penalizes both missing and spurious labels:
+\paragraph{Multi-label identifier sets.} For set-valued targets, including scenario$\rightarrow$tactics, scenario$\rightarrow$mitigations, NVD CVE$\rightarrow$CWE, and CAPEC Example$\rightarrow$CWE, we normalize the predicted and target identifier sets as $P$ and $T$.
+Invalid identifiers are discarded and duplicates are removed.
+The reward is set-$F_1$: